OGcanviz/tutorial-introduction-to-NGINX/README.md

 For instance, if your user name is TestUser, you may find the kubectl ```config``` file in ```C:\Users\TestUser\.kube```

-**Optionally:** If your Kubernetes configuration file is located elsewhere, in order for the Kuberneter CLI (kubectl) to find your configuration, you need to add the above path (including the 'config' file name) to the ```KUBECONFIG``` environment variable in a Command Prompt window, as such:
+**Optionally:** If your Kubernetes configuration file is located elsewhere, in order for the Kubernetes CLI (kubectl) to find your configuration, you need to add the above path (including the 'config' file name) to the ```KUBECONFIG``` environment variable in a Command Prompt window, as such:

     SET KUBECONFIG=c:\pathtokubeconfig\config